rupalinitin/RupaliTest/README.md

 # RupaliTest
 RupaliTest

-Edited the file in the branch
+Edited the file in the branch (will use for pull request)